 The Adviser has entered into an Agreement with RPAR, LLC ("RPAR, LLC"), a wholly owned subsidiary of Evoke Holdings, LLC, under which RPAR, LLC assumes the obligation of the Adviser to pay all expenses of each Fund, except Excluded Expenses (such expenses of the Funds, except Excluded Expenses, the "Unitary Expenses").
 Although RPAR, LLC has agreed to be responsible for the Unitary Expenses, the Adviser retains the ultimate obligation to each Fund to pay such expenses.
-RPAR, LLC will also provide marketing support for the Funds, including hosting the Funds' website and preparing marketing materials related to the Funds.
-For these services and payments, RPAR, LLC is entitled to a fee based on the total management fee earned by the Adviser under the Advisory Agreement less the Unitary Expenses.
+RPAR, LLC also provides marketing support for the Funds, including hosting the Funds' website and preparing marketing materials related to the Funds.
+For these services and payments, RPAR, LLC receives all of the profits, if any, generated by the Fund's unitary management fee, less a contractual fee retained by the Adviser.
 RPAR, LLC does not make investment decisions, provide investment advice, participate in the active management of the Funds, or otherwise act in the capacity of an investment adviser to the Funds.